avastem/practicerepo01/README.md

-# practicerepo01
+# Practice Repo

-this is a practice repo for STT2860
+This is my practice repo for STT2860.
+I am using it to learn about how to use GitHub.